Team3039/2024_Maestro_Crescendo/README.md

-this is Miles, Maestro is our robot for the 2024 game Crescendo.
+Hello this is Miles the Co-Lead programer, Maestro is our robot for the 2024 game Crescendo.